bacteria-archaea-traits/bacteria-archaea-traits/data/raw/gold/README.md

 - removal of units for temperature (i.e. "C", "degrees", "celsius"...)
 - splitting different size range formats into separate columns and ensuring "length" is longer than "width".

+# Update on 06/10/2020
+New GOLD dataset included:

+(3) GOLD_Organism_Metabolism_08252020.csv

+This file contains metabolism (metabolic pathway) data from the GOLD database This is merged into above main GOLD data during prep..